dnamme/csci41-magis-air/README.md

 1. Open Windows Terminal
 2. Run `npm i` to make sure that all required dependencies are downloaded
-3. Run `npm run server` to start the API
+3. Run `npm run server` to start the app
-4. Open the HTML files
+4. Open the link shown in the terminal